Tommy12789/jobtrackr/README.md

         return ret

     def _get_item_label(self, result):
-        """Retrieves the value to be displayed as a label for an item entry from a result object.""" result = self.hide_password(result)
+        """Retrieves the value to be displayed as a label for an item entry.""" result = self.hide_password(result)
         if result.get("_ansible_no_log", False):
             item = "(censored due to no_log)"